Where to buy the Samsung Galaxy Z Fold 4 in Canada

 - Get up to 600 Air Miles Bonus Miles.

-You can learn more on Samsung’s website.
+You can learn more or pre-order the device on Samsung’s website.

 Retailers

-The following retail locations will sell the Galaxy Z Fold 4 in Canada:
+The following retail locations have the Galaxy Z Fold 4 available for pre-order in Canada:

 - Best Buy (includes double storage pre-order bonus)